General-1/OOP/README.md

 ## Conclusion

 This project demonstrates basic concepts of object-oriented programming in C++, such as classes, encapsulation, constructors, and methods.
 It also shows how to manage collections using the C++ Standard Library (`std::vector`).

-Feel free to contribute by improving features, adding error handling, or expanding the functionality!

----

-This `README` file provides a clear explanation of how the code works, including all classes, methods, and how to interact with the program.
-You can customize it further to your needs or add more sections as necessary.